 An extensive search for replacements brought aboard Dougie Thomson, Bob Siebenberg and John A Helliwell, completing a line-up that would create the group's defining albums.
-Recognizing the group's potential, A&M Records rented a farmhouse near Somerset, England for the band to rehearse and assigned producer Ken Scott to work with them.
+Recognizing the band's potential, A&M Records rented a farmhouse near Somerset, England for them to rehearse, and assigned producer Ken Scott to work with them.
 The resulting album, 1974's "Crime Of The Century", would become their breakthrough recording.
-The effort showcased the distinctive electric piano, rhythm-based sound epitomised by the single "Dreamer", which peaked at No 13 in the UK.
-In the US, "Bloody Well Right", the flip side to "Dreamer" made it to No 35.
+The effort showcased the distinctive electric piano, rhythm-based sound epitomised by the single "Dreamer", which peaked at #13 in the UK.
+In the US, "Bloody Well Right", the flip side to "Dreamer" made it to #35 in the Summer of 1975.
 The following year, Supertramp released "Crisis?
 What Crisis", a similar styled album which achieved a comparable level of success.
-It also climbed to No 44 in the US.
+It climbed to #44 on the Billboard Hot 200.